 This episode is titled – The Great Recession.

-I usually leave house-keeping comments for CS to the end of each episode but wanted to begin this by saying a massive thanks to all those who subscribe, listen regularly, and have turned others on to the podcast.
+I usually leave house-keeping comments for CS to the end of each episode but wanted to begin this by saying thanks to all who subscribe, listen regularly, and have turned others on to the podcast.

 Website stats tell us we have a lot of visitors & subscribers.
 Far more than you faithful ones who’ve checked in on the Facebook page & hit the “like” button.
 Can I ask those of you who haven’t yet to do so?

 Then, if you’re one of the many who accesses the podcast via iTunes, you probably know how difficult it can be to find what you’re looking for there.
-Many thousands of people use iTunes as a portal for their podcast and the search function is hideously inaccurate.
+Millions use iTunes as their podcast portal yet the search feature is clunky.
 So tracking down what you want can be a challenge.
 What helps people find content on iTunes is reviews.
 So, if you’re an iTunes user and like CS, you could be a great asset by writing a brief review for the podcast.
 Thanks ahead of time.

 Okay, enough shameless self-promotion . . .

 Christianity more than proved its vitality by enduring waves of persecution prior to Constantine the Great.
 When persecution was withdrawn & the Faith climbed out of the catacombs to become the darling of the State, the question was whether it would survive the corruption political power inevitably brings.
 While many thousands of pagans professed faith because it was the politically expedient thing to do, some sincere believers marked the moral corruption that took place in the church & forsook society to practice a purer faith in monasteries, as we saw in our last episode.

 The institutional Church, on the other hand, organized itself in a manner that resembled the old Roman Imperial system.
 When the Empire crumbled under the weight of its own corruption, that fall accelerated by barbarian invasions, the question was, would Christianity fall with it?